jrsalata/jrsalata.github.io/content/honors/showcase2.md

 <iframe src="/FinalProject.pdf" width="100%" height="300"></iframe>

 For more technical details, I highly recommend reading the full project page [here](/projects/assembler) and checking out the technical documentation [here](/docs/apidocs/index.html).
 Source Code can be found on my GitHub [here](https://github.com/jrsalata/assembler) as well.

+## Reflection

+Overall, this was the most challenging project I completed.
+Each moving part was complex and finding issues was like searching for a needle in a haystack.
+Despite the challenges, I was able to make a well-thought out design that enabled parts of the overall project to be simpler than it might have otherwise been.

+I gained experience designing a low-level tool that-while having no real-world application-can be adapted for other projects and architectures.
+I demonstrated that I can work independently and drive myself to accomplish difficult goals by breaking everything down into smaller features and chunks to work on.
+I also used build tools and test driven development to gain experience with practices used in the real world.

+While it was no fancy website or practical project, I think I grew the most from this free-form application of everything I learned leading up to it.